Workbooks: An Overview

 In workbooks, tables and pivot tables are not considered types of visualizations.
 Visualizations, tables, and pivot tables are separate elements in the data elements category.

-For more information about elements see Intro to Element Types.
+For more information about elements see Intro to element types.

-Toolbar and Formula Bar
+Toolbar and formula bar

 The toolbar, located directly under the workbook header, gives you quick access to select actions, formatting options, and the formula bar.
+The toolbar content changes depending on the element you have selected, and undo, redo, and page theming functions are always displayed.

 When you select a column in a data element, you can view and edit the column's formula in the toolbar only if you have Can Edit or Can Explore access to the workbook.
 For more information see Folder and Document Permission.